dankore/personal-site/src/pages/1-boc/index.md

 The site is currently averaging more than 4,000 unique visits and 400,000 requests a month*.

 I write code in Hyperapp and style in TailwindCSS which run in a Docker Swam cluster.
-I also do content addition and SEO.
+I do content addition and SEO as well.

-I also lead a small marketing team which comprised of volunteer content creators.
+I lead a small marketing team which comprised of volunteer content creators.
 We also help small business owners get their businesses on the site to increase sales.

 The mission of the project is to help people live abroad with success and encourgae cross-cultural interaction in a fun, creative, and interactive way.